Aequivinius/covid/readme.md

 # OGER / BioBERT / PubAnnotation

-All the outputs of this work go [here](https://pub.cl.uzh.ch/projects/COVID19/).
-This documentation only provides a superficial view on how the different scripts are called and how they depend on each other, for more precise calls see `run_all.sh`.
+All the outputs of this pipeline will finally be linked [here](https://pub.cl.uzh.ch/projects/COVID19/).
+This documentation only provides a superficial view on how the different scripts are called and how they depend on each other, for more precise instructions see `run_all.sh`.

 ### 1.1 General Pipeline

+The python scripts need some libraries that are listed in the `Pipfile`, make sure to start your `pipenv` or `virtualenv` first.

 1. A little script downloads the most recent PMIDs included in the LitCovid dataset and creates the necessary `data` directories.
 The whole dataset is then annotated for the 10 different CRAFT vocabularies:

 ```
 CHEBI CL GO_BP GO_CC GO_MF MOP NCBITaxon PR SO UBERON
 ```

-2. OGER is first called: It downloads the articles and annotates them.
+2. OGER is called: It downloads the articles and annotates them.
 For every vocabulary, it generates one big `data/oger/$VOCABULARY.conll` file containing all the articles and annotations.
 3. BioBert preprocessed the articles, and then predicts spans and ids for each of the vocabularies (into `data/biobert/CHEBI-ids.labels` etc.)
 4. The outputs of OGER and BB are harmonised using `harmonise.py`,
 5. An additional merge step joins the 10 different vocabulary files, and searches the document again using a covid-specific, manually crafted dictionary (`oger/merge/covid19.tsv`)